azumics/ramzes-ts/README.md

 <h3>Local mode - running tests on local machine (NO CONTAINERS)</h3>

-1) Check the presence of chromedriver,geckodirver etc. on your local machine.
+1) Check the presence of chromedriver, geckodirver etc. on your local machine.

 2) Run <strong><em> "npm install"</strong></em> to get all dependencies.